In 2013 Google rolled out an update in Gmail that created multiple tabs known as primary, promotions, social, updates, and forums.

 Thus every email received on Gmail goes through the filter where it checks if the email was sent to promote something.
 In such a case, the email lands in the Gmail promotions tab.

-If you are a marketer or sales professional sending emails to your subscribers or a prospect, you would be worried why are my emails going to promotions?
+If you are a professional from IT services, SaaS, Marketing agencies and Sales, you would be worried why are my emails going to promotions tab?

 However, it’s easy to learn how to avoid Gmail promotions tab.